csie-cloud/document/IPMI.md

 But note
 * The maximum baud rate is 57600
 * To start serial console, run `systemctl enable serial-getty@ttyS1`
+* COM1 corresponds to ttyS0, and COM2 corresponds to ttyS1.

 # How to use IPMI